tenstorrent/pytorch2.0_ttnn/docs/OpenRegistrationAPI.md

     ```

 ### Build pytorch
-Wheel torch doesn't work with cmake cpp extension, probably due to different ABI used for pybind in ttnn and pytorch.
+Wheel torch might not work with cmake cpp extension, due to different ABI used for pybind in ttnn and pytorch.
 One solution is to rebuild torch with clang-17
 1. Remove existing torch
     ```
     pip uninstall -y torch torchvision torchmetrics torch-fidelity
     ```
-1. Other dependencies
+2. Other dependencies
     ```
-    sudo apt install libomp-17-dev
+    apt install libomp-17-dev
     ```
-1. Clone torch and checkout compatible version with tt-metal
+3. Clone torch and checkout compatible version with tt-metal
     ```
     git clone https://github.com/pytorch/pytorch.git
     pushd pytorch